MASTG-TEST-0058: Testing Backups for Sensitive Data

 This is not a permission issue of the backup folder, but a new feature in macOS Mojave.
 You can solve this problem by granting full disk access to your terminal application by following the explanation on OSXDaily.

 Before you can access the directory you need to select the folder with the UDID of your device.
-Check the section "Getting the UDID of an iOS device" in the "iOS Basic Security Testing" chapter on how to retrieve the UDID.
+Check the section "Obtaining the UDID of an iOS device" on how to retrieve it.

 Once you know the UDID you can navigate into this directory and you will find the full backup of the whole device, which does include pictures, app data and whatever might have been stored on the device.